Vice-Chancellor and President

 Professor Steve Rogers

-Deputy Vice-Chancellor Research and Innovation
+Deputy Vice-Chancellor Research and Community Connection

 Charles Darwin University

-The CDU media team can assist in this regard, especially if you can clearly relate your research to topical real-life themes – the focus of this year’s conference.
-To support our HDR students in this endeavour our Research Communications Officer (raphaella.saroukos@cdu.edu.au) will be using the conference to help identify HDR research and researchers to feature in CDU press releases.
+Effective dissemination also includes promoting research outputs via media, which often kick starts wider interest, debate and citations, as well as leading onto other research opportunities.
+The CDU media team can assist in this regard, especially if you can relate your research to topical real-life themes.
+To support our HDR students in this endeavour our Research Communications Officer (raphaella.saroukos@cdu.edu.au) will be using the conference to help identify HDR researchers to feature in CDU press releases.
+Please also feel free to reach out to Raph for media article writing support if you believe you have a newsworthy story.

 Professor Steven Greenland